GeotrekCE/Geotrek-rando-v3/docs/customization.md

 There is a default `manifest.json` generated using the `applicationName` parameters of `global.json` and icons/images detailed in the next section below (See: https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/src/pages/manifest.json.tsx#L20).
 You can complete it by creating `manifest.json` file in the `customization/config/` folder and filling it with the props to add and/or override.

+## About the cache

+When new types of content are added (example: activities, type of places information, label, etc.), the related hiking pages then appear in error on the Geotrek-Rando website.
+This issue only exists in case of new content categories being added, not with every content update.
+Simply re-deploy the site to force the cache update or wait a few hours for the cache to reset.

+It is also possible to completely disable Geotrek-Rando's cache but this may impact performance when loading pages.
+You'll find more details about disabling cache in this section [Caching](knowledge/caching.md)

 ## Images, favicon, mobile phone icons and splashscreens

 These files need to be in the correct folder during the build process and therefore, we created a specific `medias` folder in the customization repository.